sbrockman/marklogic-articulator/README.md

 	* Be sure not to allow conflicting column names across the two, as values may be lost when merging.
 * outerJoin - a one-to-many merge across two relational queries.
 	* Supports composite/multi-value key
+	* Defined as an array of objects where each object property defines:
+		* collection - the rowbot collection
+		* field - property name that defines an Array within the current object to place joined objects/rows
+		* A joinKeys - defines an ordered array of primaryKey and foreignKey pairs (used to form complex key joins)
+			* primaryKey - the DB Column name from the current table
-	* Must supply a primaryKey and foreignKey values, AS WELL AS a target field (type must be an Array)
+			* foreignKey - values, AS WELL AS a target field (type must be an Array)

 #### Lookup Table Support